TNKase Product Return and Replacement

 Contraindications

-TNKase therapy in patients with AMI is contraindicated in the following situations because of an increased risk of bleeding: active internal bleeding; history of cerebrovascular accident; intracranial or intraspinal surgery, or trauma within 2 months; intracranial neoplasm, arteriovenous malformation, or aneurysm; known bleeding diathesis; and severe uncontrolled hypertension.
+TNKase is contraindicated in patients with: active internal bleeding; history of cerebrovascular accident; intracranial or intraspinal surgery or trauma within 2 months; intracranial neoplasm, arteriovenous malformation, or aneurysm; known bleeding diathesis; and severe uncontrolled hypertension.

 Bleeding